jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 produce and share SBOMs.
-When the next incident such as Log4j occurs, having an SBOM for the software deployed across your enterprise enables you to answer the questions Am I affected? and
+When the next incident such as Log4j occurs, having an SBOM for the software deployed across your enterprise enables you to answer the questions “Am I affected?” and
-What is affected?
+“What is affected?”
 This empowers organizations to understand where the vulnerability is within their environment so they can understand their level of exposure, as well as prepare for deploying